 This blog is from a webinar that was presented by SunRay Construction Solutions and Alex Barthet.
 Alex is a board-certified construction lawyer serving clients in Florida.
-The agenda for this write-up includes the reasons to extend credit, ways to check a person’s credit, how much credit to extend, how to spot problems, and how to prevent those problems.
+The subject of this write-up is on how much credit you can safely extend to your customers.

 Reasons to Extend Credit

 There are a couple of reasons why you would want to extend credit to your customers: